connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

       "react/no-direct-mutation-state": "error",
       "react/no-adjacent-inline-elements": "warn"
     ```
-1. _Note:_ We **don't** need to add `"react"` as a plug-in, since AirBnB already took care of that for us.
+1. _Note:_ We **don't** need to add `"react"` as a plug-in, since `eslint-config-airbnb` already took care of that for us.

 #### Within VS Code
 If ESLint is enabled for _all_ filetypes in VS Code, you can skip this step.
-If you added a Javascript selector to your ESLint settings, as described above, you'll need to target _.jsx_ files as well:
+If you added a Javascript selector to your ESLint settings, as described above, you'll want to target _.jsx_ files as well:
 ```json
   "[javascriptreact]": {
     "editor.defaultFormatter": "dbaeumer.vscode-eslint",